patrick--/RS-WC-201-Wifi-Module/README.md

 # RS-WC-201-Wifi-Module
-Code for the Redpine signals RS-WC-201 Wifi Module
+Code for the Redpine Signals RS-WC-201 Wifi Module